-Given the driver shortage in Los Alamos, a discussion of autonomous or driverless vehicles is relevant to autonomous buses will not require bus drivers; however, safety attendants will still be needed onboard to assist passengers with mobility limitations and to maintain a safe environment.
+Given the driver shortage in Los Alamos, a discussion of autonomous or driverless vehicles is relevant to this discussion.
+In recent years, there have been significant advancements in the development of autonomous vehicles.
+The US Department of Transportation has identified six levels of autonomous vehicles; most cars and buses operating on the roads in 2023 are either Level 0 or 1, meaning that humans are responsible for almost every aspect of driving.
+Level 4 or 5 autonomous vehicles handle normal driving and are able to react to difficult situations, meaning they do not need to be operated by a human.
+Level 4 or 5 autonomous buses will not require bus drivers; however, safety attendants will still be needed onboard to assist passengers with mobility limitations and to maintain a safe environment.
 Safety attendants would not need commercial driver's licenses.